Common questions about Make Works

 We can support you if you are having trouble finding a manufacturer, but Make Works are not a design consultancy.
-We will most likely recommend a number of designers and design agencies that can help with design development and technical considerations before manufacture.
+We provide 1-1 manufacturing support as a reward for Patreon patrons, or can recommend a number of designers and design agencies that can help with design development and technical considerations before manufacture.

 Can Make Works do a personal introduction to a factory or maker for me?

 I am a student / researcher / arts organisation / business, and I am interested in the work Make Works have done for my study or project.
 Can we meet to learn more about this work?

 We wish to share as much of the knowledge we have gathered as we possibly can.
 Due to a large number of these requests, we cannot meet with every individual.
 We will make the best effort we can to answer your queries and questions, but please bear in mind we are a very small team, and make sure you've looked through the information available on our website before writing to Make Works with any questions.